An equivariant deformation retraction of the Thurston spine: Definitions and conventions

-A \textit{curve} on $S_{g}$ is assumed to be a closed, embedded, nonoriented, nontrivial isotopy class of maps of $S^{1}$ to $S_{g}$.
-The length of the curve will be defined to be the length of its geodesic representative.
-When there is no possibility of confusion, the image of a particular representative of the isotopy class, such as a geodesic, will also be referred to as a curve.
-An individual curve will be denoted by a lowercase $c$, sometimes with a subscript, whereas a finite set of curves will be denoted by an uppercase $C$.\\
+Curves on surfaces are all assumed to be simple, closed, isotopy classes of maps of $S^{1}$ onto the surface.
+For convenience, the word curve will also refer to the image of a particular representative of the isotopy class such as a geodesic.
+Curves on a marked hyperbolic surface representing a point in $\mathcal{T}_{g}$ are also assumed to inherit a marking.
+The length of a curve on a hyperbolic surface is the length of the geodesic representative of the isotopy class.
+A curve will usually be denoted by a lowercase $c$, perhaps with a subscript, while a finite set of curves will be denoted by an uppercase $C$.\\

-A set of curves on a surface is said to \textit{fill} the surface if the complement of the geodesic representatives is a union of polygons.
-The Thurston spine, $\mathcal{P}_{g}$, is the set of points at which the set of shortest curves (these are called \textit{systoles}) fill the surface. \\
+A set of curves fills the surface if the complement of the geodesic representatives is a union of polygons.
+The Thurston spine, $\mathcal{P}_{g}$, is the subset of $\mathcal{P}_{g}$ on which the systoles fill. \\

+The systole function $f_{\mathrm{sys}}:\mathcal{T}_{g}\rightarrow \mathbb{R}^{+}$ is the function whose value at $x$ is give by the length of the systoles.
+A summary of properties of the systole function is as follows: \begin{enumerate} \item{It is bounded from below by zero, and from above by Bers' constant, \cite{Bers1985}.
+Bers' constant depends only on $g$, and is bounded from above by $21(g-1)$, \cite{FandM}.} \item{It is continuous, and smooth when restricted to a stratum (defined later).} \item{It is a topological Morse function (defined later).} \end{enumerate}